 Goodwill is the excess of purchase cost over the fair value of the net assets of acquired businesses.
 We do not amortize goodwill.
 We assess our goodwill asset amounts for impairment each year, and more frequently if circumstances suggest an impairment may have occurred.
-Impairment must be reflected when the carrying value of a given business unit is less than its fair value.
+Impairment must be reflected when the fair value of a given business unit in excess of the fair value of its identifiable net assets falls below the goodwill asset balance carried for that unit on our books.
 If other business units have had increases in their fair value, such increases may not be recorded.
 Accordingly, such increases may not be netted against impairments at other business units.
 The requirements for assessing whether goodwill has been impaired involve market-based information.
 This information, and its use in assessing goodwill, entails some degree of subjective assessment.